-When the Bible clearly teaches us that ‘there is one mediator between God and man, the man Christ Jesus’ (1 Timothy 2:5), how can Catholics even begin to justify praying to saints?
+When we were on the journey into the Catholic Church, the Church’s teaching on the Saints opened entirely new horizons for us.
+But when the Bible clearly teaches that ‘there is one mediator between God and man, the man Christ Jesus’ (1 Timothy 2:5), how can Catholics justify praying to saints?

 Do you ask your friends to pray for you?
 And when you do, do you worry that this somehow contradicts the scriptural teaching that Jesus is the “sole Mediator between God and man”?
 And if you don’t worry, why not?

 Clearly, the reason you don’t worry is that while you believe Jesus Christ is our Redeemer and our “way” to the Father, you also believe that those who have been made members of his mystical body, share in his mediatorial work.
 While you believe that Jesus is our faithful high priest who has brought us to God, you also believe that in him we have become a kingdom of priests.
 This is why we Christians in his name bring the message of reconciliation.
 This is why we serve.
 This is also why we pray for others in the name of Jesus.

 And this is why we ask the saints in heaven to intercede for us.
 While Protestants for some reason believe that those who are with Jesus in heaven have ceased to function as members of his body, we do not.

 Here are a collection of testimonies from converts for whom the saints played an important role in their conversions.

 There are many, many great resources available for learning about the saints.
 Here are some of our favorites.